 - If you need to access the Internet there are plenty of cafes, libraries and pubs you can visit with free wifi.

-3. Think Of Ways To Earn A Living On The Road
+3. Think Of Ways To Earn A Living On The Road (Including Running A Retreat Business)

 Before you leave take stock of your skills and experience.
-Any skill in demand can be useful but it’s important that you build an image of trust for whoever may want to use your expertise.
+Any skill in demand can be useful but you must build an image of trust for whoever may want to use your expertise.
 Have professional business cards and a resume with references to hand.
 If you’re tight on time then there are always services such as Vistaprint, Moo and The Resume Writing Service to help you.
 If you think a particular skill would be useful to you, then get the training before you set off.

 Here’s a list of potential income streams to get you started:

-Find a Job:
+Find a temporary Job:

 A temporary job or local seasonal employment may be all you need to keep your bank balance healthy.
-There are even websites that target people living full time in an RV and looking for work.
+There are even websites that target people living full-time in an RV and looking for work.

 Can you play music, or do you have an entertaining act up your sleeve?
 There are many jobs available to those who can entertain and make people happy.
 As you will often be working with children it is always advisable to have a certificate from the Criminal Records Bureau to hand for any potential employers.
 Alternatively, you can simply busk or play music or perform acts in town centres and at festivals.
 However, you may need to get permission from the landowner or local council to do this otherwise you may be moved on.